 Tips to Get Into Investing

 - Not quite sure where to start?
 Don’t worry, you’re not alone.
 There are a number of investment products out there to help ease you into the complicated world of investing.
-Stash allows you to invest in causes you care about, while also breaking down your investments in simple graphics.
+Stash allows you to invest in causes you care about, while also breaking down your investments into simple graphics.
 For an even simpler approach, Acorns automatically invests your spare change.

 Photo credit: eOption, ©iStock.com/Yozayo